davinerd/dhis2-inspec/README.md

 ```

 2. Install inspec (if running locally)

-Please choose the method that works best for you here the [official documentation](https://docs.chef.io/inspec/install/)
+Please choose the method that works best for you in the [official documentation](https://docs.chef.io/inspec/install/).

 3. Run the desired control
 ```